sasamuku/repo-change-watcher/README.md

-# Repository Change Watcher
+# Repository Sprint Digest

-A GitHub Action that monitors merged PRs and automatically records change history to a specified file, organized by date.
+A GitHub Action that monitors merged PRs and automatically records change history to a specified file, organized by date for effective sprint reviews and team progress tracking.

 ## Features

 - Periodically monitors merged PRs in specified GitHub repositories
 - Automatically records all merged PRs to a designated file, grouped by date
+- Facilitates daily and weekly team reviews of development activities
 - Maintains a comprehensive history of all changes over time
 - Avoids duplicate entries when run multiple times
 - Flexible configuration of monitoring targets and output destinations within your workflow